koka-lang/koka/readme.md

 ## Recent Releases

+* `v3.1.0`, 2024-02-16: New concurrent build system and improved module dependency tracking -- much faster builds.
+Language Server now supports the stdio protocol via the `--language-server --lsstdio` combination of flags
+Clean up evidence vector api, remove cfc support in the C backend.
+Internal redesign of (named) effect generation to match the formal systems more closely.
 * `v3.0.4`, 2024-01-25: fix bug in infinite expansion with implicits.
 Split `std/core` in multiple modules, improved hover and inlay information in vs code, various small bug fixes.
 * `v3.0.1`, 2024-01-13: small bug fixes in expression evaluation, and fixes a locale error on macOS.